Energy-Based Imitation Learning: Expert Energy Estimation via Score Matching

-As described above, our reward function is determined by $E_{\piE}(s,a)$, a learned energy function of the occupancy measure.
-In this section, we elaborate on how to estimate $E_{\piE}(s,a)$ from expert demonstrations.
-Specifically, in this paper, we leverage Deep Energy Estimator Networks (DEEN)~\cite{saremi2018deep}, a scalable and efficient algorithm to directly estimate the energy of expert's occupancy measure of policy via a differentiable framework without involving the intractable estimation of the normalizing constant.
-Then we can take the estimated energy as the surrogate reward to train the agent policy.
+As described above, we desire a two-stage energy-based imitation learning algorithm, where the estimation of the energy function can be decoupled from learning the policy.
+In particular, the estimation of energy can either be done without estimating the partition function, or learned with an additional policy to approximate the partition, which is referred as adversarial IRL methods.
+However, although various related work lie in the domain of energy based statistic modeling, they are not easy to be used for EBIL since many of them do not estimate the energy value $E(x)$ itself.
+For example, although the branch of score matching methods~\cite{vincent2011connection,song2020sliced} defines the score as the gradient of the energy, i.e., $\nabla_x\log p(x)=-\nabla_x E(x)$, estimate $-\nabla_x E(x)$ is enough for statistic modeling.
+To that end, in this paper, we refer to a recent denoising score matching work (e.g., DEEN~\cite{saremi2018deep}) that directly estimates the energy value through deep neural network in a differentiable framework.

-Formally, let the random variable $X=g(s,a)\sim g(\rho_\piE(s,a))$.
-Let the random variable $Y$ be the noisy observation of $X$ that $y\sim x+N(0, \sigma^2I)$, \textit{e.g.}, $y$ is derived from samples $x$ by adding with white Gaussian noise $\xi\sim N(0, \sigma^2I)$.
+Formally, let the random variable $X=(s,a)\sim \rho_\piE(s,a)$.
+Let the random variable $Y$ be the noisy observation of $X$ that $y\sim x+N(0, \sigma^2I)$, \textit{i.e.}, $y$ is derived from samples $x$ by adding with white Gaussian noise $\xi\sim N(0, \sigma^2I)$.
 The empirical Bayes least square estimator, \textit{i.e.}, the optimal denoising function $g(y)$ for the white Gaussian noise, is solved as

-Such a function can be trained with a feedforward neural network $\hat{g}$ by denoising each sample $y_i \in Y$ to recover $x_i \in X$, which can be implemented with a Denoising Autoencoder (DAE)~\cite{vincent2008extracting}.
-Then we can use the DAE $\hat{g}$ to approximate the score function $\nabla_y \log p(y)$ of the corrupted distribution by $\nabla_y \log p(y) \propto \hat{g}(y) - y$~\cite{robbins1955empirical,miyasawa1961empirical,raphan2011least}.
-However, one should note that the DAE does not provide the energy function but instead approximates the score function -- the gradient of $\log \rho_\pi(s,a)$, which cannot be adopted as the vital reward function.

-Thus, in order to estimate the EBM of expert's state-action pairs provided through demonstration data, we consider to parameterize the energy function $E_\theta(y)$ with a neural network explicitly.
-As shown in \cite{saremi2018deep}, such a network called DEEN can be trained by minimizing the following objective:
+Solving such a problem, we can get the score function $\nabla_y\log p(y)$.
+But remember we need the energy function instead, therefore a parameterized energy function $E_\theta(y)$ is modeled by a neural network explicitly.
+As shown in \cite{saremi2018deep}, such a DEEN framework can be trained by minimizing the following objective: